- Chart

 Core Business Areas

-- Senior Living: Owns and leases senior living communities, including independent living, assisted living, and memory care facilities.
+- Senior Housing Operating Portfolio (SHOP): This segment owns and leases senior living communities, offering independent living, assisted living, and memory care services.
+Performance depends heavily on occupancy rates and operating expenses.

 Leadership and Structure